QKing-Official/JSLoadFix/README.md

 ---

 ## Why Use This Extension?
 Avoid disruptive reload loops that frustrate users.
-This extension ensures scripts like Tawk.to or other custom JS widgets load properly, even when users navigate between pages or use Single Page Applications (SPAs).
+This extension ensures scripts like Tawk.to or other custom JS widgets load properly, even when users navigate between pages.
 It's simple, safe, and configurable for any web environment.

 ---